Some fish may be cheaper than others, but that doesn’t mean it’s less healthy than more expensive seafood.

 It can be served raw, but only after freezing to remove parasites.
 To prepare it, bake, broil, or grill it.
 If you do fry it, stay healthy by using a healthy oil or spray.

-When preparing your salmon, handle it with care to avoid food contamination.
+When preparing your salmon, handle it with care for proper food safety.
 Never defrost it at room temperature for more than two hours.
 Wash hands and all surfaces thoroughly to eliminate cross-contamination while cooking.

 Bumble Bee Skinless and Boneless Pink Salmon in Water